 What about food and drink?

-If you don’t want to nip into a bar or restaurant to keep your energy levels up for all that walking and waltzing, there are dozens of catering stands along and around the Silvesterpfad, as well as various New Year markets.
+If you don’t want to nip into a bar or restaurant to keep your energy levels up for all that walking and waltzing, dozens of catering stands dot the Silvesterpfad, and don’t forget the New Year markets.

 Expect sparkling wine and punch to figure prominently.
 And sausages (hopefully).
 Note that there is a deposit system in place for plates, glasses, etc..